Overview – Eating behaviour

 - The biological mechanisms involved in the control of eating (including the role of the hypothalamus and the hormones ghrelin and leptin)

-- Explanations of anorexia nervosa (including biological and psychological explanations)
+- Explanations of anorexia nervosa (including biological explanations such as genetics and neural factors, as well as psychological explanations such as family systems theory, social learning theory, and cognitive explanations)

 Evolution is the process by which species adapt to their environment.
 Over many many years, random mutations in genes that are advantageous to the animal become more widespread among the species.